Variance Formula

 Example 2

-- Taking the square root of variance and calling it variance — that is the standard deviation, not variance
+- Taking the square root and calling it variance — that result is the standard deviation; variance is before the root.

 Why This Formula Matters